Andrey Vasnetsov

-Andrey Vladimirovich Vasnetsov (Russian: Андре́й Влади́мирович Васнецо́в; 24 February 1924 – 6 December 2009) was a Soviet and Russian painter and art educator.
-He was a significant figure among Moscow artists of the post-Stalin era and one of the founders of the Austere Style in USSR.
+Andrey Vladimirovich Vasnetsov (Андре́й Влади́мирович Васнецо́в; 24 February 1924 – 6 December 2009) was a Soviet and Russian painter and art educator.
+He was an important figure in the Moscow art scene of the post-Stalin era and one of the founders of the Severe Style (Russian: surovy stil), a major current in Soviet art from the late 1950s.
+In 1962 his painting Breakfast was among the works denounced by Soviet leader Nikita Khrushchev during his visit to the "30 Years of the Moscow Union of Artists" exhibition at the Moscow Manege.
+The episode limited Vasnetsov's exhibitions of easel painting for years afterward and redirected his career toward monumental art.
 He was the grandson of the famous painter Viktor Vasnetsov.

-He was a Full Member of the USSR Academy of Arts (later the Russian Academy of Arts) starting in 1988.
+He was a corresponding member of the USSR Academy of Arts from 1988 and a full member of the Russian Academy of Arts from 1991.
 He was named a People's Artist of the USSR in 1991 and was a recipient of the USSR State Prize in 1979, the Lenin Komsomol Prize in 1972, and the Russian Federation Presidential Prize in Literature and Art (1999).

 Biography

 Vasnetsov began studying art in a studio as a child, continuing his training at the Moscow Pioneer Palace.

 During World War II, he was drafted into the Red Army.
-From November 1942, he served in combat units on the Bryansk Front as part of the 48th Army, starting as a private and later rising to sergeant and Komsomol organizer for his battalion.
-He participated in battles from Oryol to Königsberg (now Kaliningrad), and was decorated with an order and medals.
-In August 1945, after the war, he participated in a special unit of artists creating the exhibition "Combat Path of the 3rd Belarusian Front," under the direction of the well-known Moscow artist Andrey Dmitrievich Goncharov.
+From November 1942, he served in combat units of the 48th Army on the Bryansk Front, beginning as a private and rising to sergeant and Komsomol organiser of his battalion.
+He fought his way from Oryol through Kursk to Königsberg (now Kaliningrad), and was decorated with an order and medals.
+In 1943, while at the front, he was assigned to produce propaganda posters and had to improvise his own materials — paint mixed from kerosene and scavenged pigments, brushes made from horsehair — an experience he later called a formative lesson in understanding materials as an element of artistic form.
+In August 1945, after the war, he was gathered with other artist-soldiers in Gumbinnen, in what had then been East Prussia, into a special unit created to produce the exhibition "Combat Path of the 3rd Belarusian Front," under the direction of the well-known Moscow artist Andrey Dmitrievich Goncharov.

-Demobilized in 1946, he entered the Faculty of Monumental Painting at the Moscow Institute of Applied and Decorative Arts.
-His teachers included such notable artists as Alexander Deyneka, A. D. Goncharov, and P. P. Sokolov-Skalya.
-In 1953, he graduated with honors from the Mukhina Higher School of Art and Industry in Leningrad.
+Demobilised in 1946, he entered the Faculty of Monumental Painting at the Moscow Institute of Applied and Decorative Arts, where his teachers included Goncharov — under whose direction he had served in the 1945 exhibition brigade — as well as Alexander Deyneka and P. P. Sokolov-Skalya.
+In 1953, he graduated with honours from the Mukhina Higher School of Art and Industry in Leningrad.
+During these student years he also joined the Communist Party of the Soviet Union (then known as the VKP(b)), in 1948.